tinymce/tinymce-docs/plugins/imagetools.md

 ### `imagetools_fetch_image`

 This option can be used to define a custom fetch function, which provides another way to access images in complex situations.
-The function will be passed the HTML element of the image to be fetched and should return a `Blob` containing the content.
+The function will be passed the HTML element of the image to be fetched and should return a `Promise` containing a `Blob` representation of the image.

 **Type:** `Function`